cbonoz/ably23/README.md

-ExceptionAbly
+AblyMonitor
 ---

-Exceptionably is an NextJS app that visualizes exceptions in a dashboard as they are thrown from your application in real time.
+AblyMonitor is an NextJS app that visualizes exceptions in a dashboard as they are thrown from your application in real time.

 ### Motivation